 1. Go to the Pool

-Practicing movements in a pool is an excellent activity for spinal cord injury patients because water has buoyancy.
+Practicing movements in a pool is an excellent activity for spinal cord injury patients because water provides buoyancy.
 Buoyancy is the upward force exerted onto any object submerged in water.
 This is what makes you feel weightless when you’re in a pool.

 As a result, individuals with spinal cord injuries can practice walking without placing too much pressure on their joints.
 Additionally, the natural resistance of the water will help strengthen and tone the muscles.

 Further benefits include improved circulation from the pressure of water on the body, as well as loosened muscles and pain relief if exercising in warm water.